SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 > Voiced velar lateral approximant [ʟ] (in Wahgi)
 > Voiced uvular lateral approximant [ʟ̠] (in some American dialects)

-[﻿](§10.26)Here, the article claims that velar and uvular lateral approximants are possible, while I claim that bilateral approximants (‍ ‍lateral‍ ‍approximants‍ ‍) cannot be pronounced at those places of articulation because the tongue is just not flexible enough.
-I already ruled that the furthest back point for bilateral approximants is at the palatal position.
-Therefore, the last two entries are just invalid.
-We know that in bilateral approximants, the tip or body of the tongue blocks the central part of the mouth while the air passes on the right and left sides, hence “ bilateral approximants ”.
-The further back part of the tongue ( ﻿dorsa﻿ ) just doesn't have the flexibility to pronounce consonants in this way.
+[﻿](§10.26)Here, the article claims that velar and uvular lateral approximants are possible, while I claim that bilateral fricatives (‍ ‍lateral‍ ‍approximants‍ ‍) cannot be pronounced at those places of articulation because the tongue is just not flexible enough.
+I already ruled that the furthest back point for lateral approximants is at the palatal position.
+Therefore, the last two entries are invalid.
+We know that in lateral approximants, the tip or the body of the tongue blocks the central part of the mouth while the air passes on the right and the left sides, hence “ bilateral approximants ”.
+The back part of the tongue ( ﻿dorsa﻿ ) just doesn't have the flexibility to pronounce consonants in this way.

 [﻿](§10.27)Also, this list has left out the “ interdental lateral approximant ” for which the IPA already has a character as listed below.